 On November 13, 2019, the Company entered into an amendment to the ABL Facility, (the "ABL Amendment"), which increases the borrowing capacity from \$25 million in revolving loan borrowings to \$37.5 million in order to provide for the working capital needs and general corporate requirements of the Company and provides for a letter of credit facility up to \$7.5 million as a part of the overall \$37.5 million in capacity.
-The ABL Amendment also redefines the "Maturity Date" to read as follows: "Maturity Date" shall mean the earlier to occur of (a) April 21, 2021 and (b) the date that is thirty (30) days prior to the earlier to occur of (i) the Term Loan Maturity Date (as defined in the Term Loan Credit Agreement), and (ii) the Stated Maturity (as defined in the Senior Secured Notes Indenture (as defined in accordance with the terms of the Notes (as defined in the Senior Secured Notes Indenture)."
+The ABL Amendment also redefines the "Maturity Date" to read as follows: "Maturity Date" shall mean the earlier to occur of (a) April 21, 2021 and (b) the date that is thirty (30) days prior to the earlier to occur of (i) the Term Loan Maturity Date (as defined in the Term Loan Credit Agreement as in effect on the Effective Date or as the same may be extended in accordance with the terms of the Term Loan Credit Agreement), and (ii) the Stated Maturity (as defined in the Senior Secured Notes Indenture (as defined in accordance with the terms of the Senior Secured Notes Indenture)."